APX Group × Armilla Tech Ltd.

 3.1 Current Company Position

-The reviewed set describes Armilla Tech Ltd. as a Canadian sports communication technology company built around an encrypted tablet-and-wristband communication system for team sports.
-The capital objective presently reflected in the materials is a USD 4.5 million equity raise at a stated USD 16 million pre-money valuation, framed around scale-up, go-to-market acceleration, personnel build-out, and continued product development.
+Armilla is a Canadian sports communication technology company built around an encrypted tablet-and-wristband communication system for team sports.
+The capital objective presently reflected in management materials is a USD 4.5 million equity raise at a USD 16 million pre-money valuation, framed around scale-up, go-to-market acceleration, personnel build-out, and continued product development.

-What makes the Company commercially interesting is that the product story is concrete.
-The business is not asking investors to underwrite a category abstraction.
-It is asking them to underwrite a defined communication platform, a defined institutional buyer problem, and a timing window shaped by sign-security concerns and growing acceptance of electronic communication in organized sport.
+The product story is concrete.
+The Company is not asking investors to underwrite a category abstraction; it is asking them to underwrite a defined communication platform, a defined institutional buyer problem, and a timing window shaped by sign-security concerns and the institutional acceptance of dedicated electronic communication systems in organized sport.

 Raise Target